Muslim minority in China's Xinjiang face 'political indoctrination': Human Rights Watch

 Monitoring of Islamic religious practices, such as asking people how often they pray and the closure of mosques, as well as regular visits by party officials to rural parts of Xinjiang, mean that practicing Islam “has effectively been outlawed,” Wang said.

-Reporting by Christian Shepherd, Editing by John Ruwitch and Michael Perry
+Reporting by Christian Shepherd and Ben Blanchard, Editing by John Ruwitch and Michael Perry